akiraz2/yii2-app/README.md

 # Yii2 App

-Yii2-app is my advanced project template.
+Yii2-app is Fast and Ready-to-production advanced project template.

 Default, the template includes three tiers: `frontend`, `backend`, and `console`, each of which is a separate Yii application.
 > **NOTE:** Template is in initial development.
 Anything may change at any time.